dojo/dojo.io/site/source/_posts/2017/11/16-Dojo-2-Beta-4/Dojo-2-Beta-4.md

 ## Stores re-architecture

-How to manage data and state has continually evolved in Dojo 1 where most recently it focused on a fairly focused CRUD type interface to data.
+The current API in Dojo 1 for managing state focused on a CRUD type API.
+Originally in Dojo 2 we directly adapted that API as part of _stores_.
 Recently though, the concept of state containers has taken front and centre and we knew we wanted to create a solution that aligned to that architecture.
-While our earlier beta releases contained an API very similiar to Dojo 1 _stores_ interfaces, we have rewritten `@dojo/stores` to adopt the state container API.

 Instead of CRUD type API, it focuses on three main concepts: